Hussain Muhammad Ershad: Personal life

-In 1986, Britain's The Observer newspaper quoted a woman named Marieum Mumtaz as saying she had secretly married Ershad on 14 August 1982, after he forced her to divorce banker Chowdhury Badruddin.
+In 1986, The Observer newspaper quoted a woman named Marieum Mumtaz as saying she had secretly married Ershad on 14 August 1982, after he forced her to divorce banker Chowdhury Badruddin.
 Early in 1990, the story surfaced again in the New York Post and The Sunday Correspondent.
 In June 1990, she filed a suit against Ershad in the United States, seeking dissolution of marriage.
 She alleged that he had abandoned her.

 In 1990, Dainik Bangla, a government-owned daily, claimed Ershad and Zeenat Mosharraf used to meet at a guest house owned by the Bangladesh Chemical Industries Corporation.
 Zeenat's husband, A. K. M. Mosharraf Hossain, was the company's chairman until 1988 when he was given a job in Ershad's government as secretary of the Ministry of Industries.

 Religious views

 Ershad was a devotee of the Sufi Pir Atroshi and spent considerable time with him during his presidency.